 Ms Trevina has had an extensive career in the Australian public service including as a high-ranking official of ATSIC (Aboriginal and Torres Strait Islander Commission), in the Department of Aboriginal Affairs and in the Department of Immigration.
 She has served on the board of several Australian organizations that focus on women’s development.
 Ms Trevina has the capacity to provide excellent guidance to G-lish Foundation on governance and transparency, as well as strategic and organizational development with a focus on women’s empowerment.

 Board Secretary: Gayle Pescud

 Ms Pescud is currently the Programs Director for G-lish Foundation.
-Ms Pescud has 16 years experience in international business, including 10 years in Japanese business (Iwatani Intl Corp) and government (JOGMEC, JETRO) in Australia, and 6 years in fair trade, project delivery and craft production in Ghana and Cambodia.
+Ms Pescud has 16 years experience in international business, including 10 years in Japanese business in Australia, and 6 years in fair trade, project delivery and craft production in Ghana and Cambodia.
 Ms Pescud facilitated workshops on market access to the EU in Cambodia, Vietnam and the Philippines for Traidcraft while executing two EU-funded projects in 2006-07.
 She co-founded G-lish Foundation with Godwin Yidana in early 2010, after carrying out viability studies and prototype development in 2009.
-She has the capacity to advise the board on new business development, project delivery, and to ensure accurate records for transparency, accountability and reporting purposes.
+She led the wrote, designed and led the artisan development workshops that culminated in the exhibition in Sydney in 2014.